 We recommend that you plan in advance to take the GMAT or the GRE, which will allow you to study and take practice tests prior to taking the official test.
 A number of our students have found it helpful to follow test preparation courses, either online or in a center close to where you work or live.
 As it takes at least two to three weeks for us to receive your official test scores, please plan accordingly when scheduling to take the exams so the scores arrive at Ohio State prior to your application deadline.

-- a minimum cumulative 3.4 undergraduate GPA (or equivalent); and
+- Earned a 3.2 (on a 4.0 scale) cumulative undergraduate GPA or higher; and

 You may not request a waiver if you have already taken the exam and requested your scores be sent to The Ohio State University.